nkdAgility/NKDAgility.com/site/content/resources/blog/2016/2016-02-10-mapping-windows-special-folders-onedrive-business-ultimate-backup/index.md

 ---
+title: Mapping your Windows Special Folders to OneDrive for Business - Ultimate Backup
+date: 2016-02-10
+author: MrHinsh
 id: "11430"
-title: "Mapping your Windows Special Folders to OneDrive for Business - Ultimate Backup"
-date: "2016-02-10"
-categories:
-  - "install-and-configuration"
-tags:
-  - "onedrive"
-  - "windows"
-coverImage: "clip_image001-1-1.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "mapping-windows-special-folders-onedrive-business-ultimate-backup"
+slug: mapping-windows-special-folders-onedrive-business-ultimate-backup
 aliases:
 - /blog/mapping-windows-special-folders-onedrive-business-ultimate-backup
+tags:
+- onedrive
+- windows
+categories:
+- install-and-configuration
+coverImage: clip_image001-1-1.png

 ---

 Do you worry that you will lose files on your computer?
 Well you should!
 At any time your harddrive can fail, or your house could be hit by a meteor, or stolen.
 I keep everything on my computer encrypted with BitLocker and can remote wipe any of my data, however I want to be able to access it from anywhere.
 Everything needs to be in at least two locations to be called a backup, a local separate disk is only partial backup and realis on being at home to backup leading to stale data.
 That means that the only viable place to securely store your data is the cloud.